ikottman/alexa-skills/sigma/README.md

 * [Alexa Skills Kit](https://developer.amazon.com/edw/home.html#/skills/list)

 # Example Invocation
-> Alexa, tell TV to turn off.
+> Alexa, ask sigma to turn the TV off.

 # Setting up the Lambda
 * Create new lambda using the code in `lambda.py`